-After trying out several diets and exercise plans, we find out that it’s not so easy to lose weight.
+After trying several diets and exercise plans, we discovered that losing weight is not easy.
 In this article, we will share with you the body’s mechanisms to manage energy and the science behind losing weight.
 Learning about the role of hormones in weight management can help you to reprogram your body to shed a few pounds easily and effectively.

 See-Saw Hunger Hormones

 When you feel hungry, insulin is released from the pancreas as well.
-Other hormones, such as Testosterone and Estrogen, are also involved in weight gain.
+Miscellaneous hormones, such as Testosterone and Estrogen, are also involved in weight gain.

 Understanding the function of the gut hormones is crucial to feeling more comfortable with the process of dieting, hunger, and satiety.
 Now, let’s meet our hunger & satiety hormones: